 - Attend any outreach events being run by the Board.

-- The Law Society occassionally offers a free 'competency based selection process' CPD event; for information on the event and instructions on how to register, please click here.
+- The Law Society offers 'competency based selection process' CPD events; for information on these events and instructions on how to register, please visit their website.

 - Take time to seriously consider your own knowledge and experience and compare this with the skills and qualities for the role you are interested in.